 The Company has no employees and Directors are remunerated by other Group companies.
-Details of the remuneration for each Director are included in the Report on Remuneration which can be found on pages 21 to 22 but which do not form part of the audited accounts.
+Details of the remuneration for each Director are included in the Report on Remuneration which can be found on pages 27 and 28 but which do not form part of the audited accounts.

-4 DIVIDENDS
+4 Dividends